You’ve heard it before.

-At Blush, although we would love to say that most female celebrities out there have the responsibility to be good role models for girls, we as individuals also have the responsibility to find good role models.
-And with that being said, we think we’ve found a few good eggs.
+At Blush, although we would love to say that most inspirational celebrities out there have the responsibility to be good role models for girls, we as individuals also have the responsibility to find good role models.

 Here are some inspiring celebrity female role models for women that we think you’ll love.
 They’ve been around for long enough to leave a trail of empowerment behind them, but still have lots more to accomplish – and we can’t wait.

 Let’s start out with the Queen of them all: RBG.

 Ruth Bader was born in Brooklyn, New York and from an early age was drawn to education.
 Her mother, Celia, was her biggest advocate – but she died shortly before she graduated high school.
 She went to Cornell University where she met her husband, Martin Ginsburg.
 The two were married shortly after her graduation.

 After moving to Oklahoma and starting a family, Ruth and her husband both attended law school at Harvard University.
 She was one of nine women out of a class of 500 students.
 Martin was diagnosed with testicular cancer during his tenure, and Ruth attended her classes and his classes so he could stay on top of his schooling during treatment.
 All this while she was raising a family.